 Ask the users to write a review and rate the application.
 The number of reviews and the rating affect your app store rank.
 Moreover, 55% of people check what other users said before making an in-app transaction.

 Ultimately, the non-paying individuals that share their referral codes and leave reviews can help you find paying customers.

 App Store’s commission rate for a subscription app is 15%, while the developers of other applications can count on a standard 70/30 split.
 Google Play Store offers a reduced 15% commission for subscriptions after 12 months.

-Helpful Tools for Subscription App Developers
+Helpful Tools for the Developers of Subscription Apps

 With Adjust’s app subscription and revenue tracker, you can measure the subscription funnel, analyze the full customer circle, and use the information to prevent churn and boost LTV.

 Billsby is a subscription billing software that integrates with your preferred business tools (allows advanced API options too).
 Billsby Value Score helps get a deeper insight into your customers.

 Beamer can create in-app notifications for you.
 The widgets to choose from include pop-ups, snippets, a top bar, and tooltips.
 You can also schedule the notifications and, later on, measure the engagement level.

 No matter what type of subscription-based application you are working with, there is a suitable user acquisition and engagement strategy for you.
 Maybe, it’s worth trying all of them out? 😉